ChrisTheITstudent/Care-Central/README.md

 # Welcome to Care Central

-This is a create-react-app designed for the early childhood education sector with the target audience as:
+This is a create-react-app designed for the early childhood education sector with the target audience as:\
-a) Educators
+a) Educators\
-b) Families
+b) Families\

+---

 ## Available Scripts